arcnmx/wireplumber.rs/src/README.md

   cargo run -p wp-examples --bin wpexec -- --type wireplumber
 ```

+## External

+Projects using wireplumber.rs:

+-   [WirePlumber Scripts](https://github.com/arcnmx/wireplumber-scripts) is a personal collection of plugins, some previously written as Lua scripts.

 # Use Cases

 This project aims to facilitate the following applications: